Forensic Psychiatry Fellowship

 Program in Child and Adolescent Psychiatry

-The fellows will work under the supervision of Steven Berkowitz, MD, Director of the Child Trauma Center at Hall-Mercer of the Pennsylvania Hospital evaluating children involved in civil legal matters and adolescents charged with criminal behavior.
+The fellows will work under the supervision of Richard Weyler, MD, at Hall-Mercer of the Pennsylvania Hospital evaluating children involved in civil legal matters and adolescents charged with criminal behavior.
 The fellows will have the opportunity to work with the child forensic psychiatry and psychology members of the fellowship faculty observing and participating in private civil and criminal cases involving children and adolescents under the direct supervision of Annie Steinberg, MD, Director of Child and Adolescent Forensic Psychiatry of the Fellowship Program.
 In addition, Judges of the Family and Dependency Courts send cases for the fellows to evaluate under supervision.

 Basic Principles of Law